adasilva/journal2ebook/README.md

 This program should work cross-platform (Linux, Mac, and Windows;
 though it has been most extensively tested with Linux).
 In any case, ImageMagick and k2pdfopt must be in your system's search PATH (or installed ot the journal2ebook directory).
-The following dependencies must also be met.
+The dependencies listed in the folloing sections must also be met.

 Linux / Mac Users
 -----------------
+Non-standard python modules needed:

 * Python Imaging Library / ImageTk - to show an image of your pdf in the application